MindGames: Targeting Theory of Mind in Large Language Models with Dynamic Epistemic Modal Logic: Experiments

 \paragraph{Pythia language models} We select the Pythia \citep{biderman2023pythia} language models for our open-source scaling experiments.
 We use the checkpoints trained on the deduplicated corpus (\texttt{deduped}) with checkpoint sizes of 70M, 160M, 410M, 1B, 1.4B, 2.8B, and 6.9B.

-\paragraph{OpenAI API} We utilize the OpenAI GPT-3 \citep{gpt3} models, specifically the ada, babbage, curie, and davinci checkpoints, through the public API.
-We assume that their model sizes are respectively 350M, 1.3B, 6.7B, and 174B.
+\paragraph{OpenAI API} We evaluate the OpenAI GPT-3 \citep{gpt3} models, specifically the ada, babbage, curie, and davinci checkpoints, through the public API.
+We assume that their model sizes are respectively 350M, 1.3B, 6.7B, and 174B and we use the default temperature.

 Figure \ref{fig:pythia} displays the results for various Pythia model sizes.
-We observe that scaling improves 5-shot reasoning, but it has no impact on zero-shot reasoning.
+We observe that scaling improves 5-shot\footnote{Increasing number of examples did not improve validation accuracy.} reasoning, but it has no impact on zero-shot reasoning.
 In contrast to the emergence results reported by \citet{kosinski2023theory}, Figure \ref{fig:gpt} does not show a clear scaling trend for GPT-3 models on MindGames data, which suggests that the emergent behavior they observed was not due to robust epistemic logic capabilities.